WilliamsPJ19/PRISMA-Data-Queries-Sites/R Query Codes/README.md

      - One .rda file with all MOMIDs that do not meet enrollment criteria
    - function:
      - Confirm all enrolled particpants meet our enrollment criteria as in MNH02.
+     - Confirm all participants who do not meet the pre-screening criteria have reported at least one ineligibility criteria.
+     - Flag all particpants with GA>48wks and are missing IPC (or closeout form).

 **6\. `07_EddGA_Dataquery.R`**
    - input: Wide data (all raw .csv files) and Long data